Skip to content

 Healthy soil is the foundation of thriving plants, and spending time rejuvenating it now will ensure the best results for your spring crops.
 Focus on three essential steps.

-• Clear old roots: Remove remnants of previous crops to prevent pests and diseases from lingering in your soil.
+• Remove old roots: Remove remnants of previous crops to prevent pests and diseases from lingering in your soil.
 Old plant material can harbor pathogens, so take care to thoroughly clear any visible roots and debris.

-• Test soil pH: Use a pH testing kit to assess your soil's acidity or alkalinity.
+• Test pH: Use a pH testing kit to assess your soil's acidity or alkalinity.
 Adjust the pH as needed by adding lime to raise it or sulfur to lower it, depending on your plants' preferences.
 Balanced soil pH ensures your plants can absorb nutrients efficiently, supporting robust growth throughout the season.

 4. Plan Your Spring Crops